 Appeal allowed – RMS Licence Appeal – Gosford Local Court

-Our client, a 22-year-old male who serves in the Australian Army, was charged with the offence of exceed speed limit whilst driving a motor vehicle.
+Our client, a 22-year-old male who serves in the Australian Army, was charged with exceeding the speed limit whilst driving a motor vehicle.
 At the time of the offence, our client was on his P2 Provisional Class C Driver licence.
 Our client is an active soldier for the Australian Army.
 Losing his licence would have had a detrimental impact on his career as a soldier.
-Prior to any court proceedings, the Road & Maritime Services had issued a licence suspension notice for a period of 3 months.
+Before any court proceedings, the Road & Maritime Services had issued a licence suspension notice for a period of 3 months.
 Fourtree Lawyers lodged a licence appeal on behalf of our client in the Local Court.
 Fourtree Lawyers represented our client on appeal to the Gosford Local Court.
 Our solicitor made extensive submissions with regard to the objective seriousness of the offence and our client’s subjective circumstances.
 Following consideration of these submissions, the Magistrate allowed the appeal and cancelled the licence suspension period.
 Our client was relieved with the outcome of this case, as it meant that he could continue to drive for the purpose of his career as a soldier.

 Licence Appeal Allowed - P1 Demerit Points Suspension - Wyong Local Court

-Our client was a 17 year old male who lives at home with his parents.
-He works as a tradesman and his licence is crucial for his job.
+Our client was a 17-year-old male who lives at home with his parents.
+He works as a tradesman, and his licence is crucial for his job.
 Our client had his P1 licence suspended on the spot by the Police for a speeding offence and drive contrary to a stop sign in 2017.
-After serving a 3 month disqualification he was again suspended for exceeding the demerit point limit.
-Fourtree Lawyers lodged an appeal in the Local Court and Solicitor Denise McCarthy made submissions to the Magistrate about his need for a licence and argued that the second licence disqualification was in fact double punishment.
+After serving a 3-month disqualification, he was again suspended for exceeding the demerit point limit.
+Fourtree Lawyers lodged an appeal in the Local Court and Solicitor Denise McCarthy made submissions to the Magistrate about his need for a licence and argued that the second licence disqualification was, in fact, double punishment.
 The Magistrate agreed and allowed the appeal.
 Our client was extremely relieved that he was able to keep his licence and his job.

-Appeal Allowed – Exceed Speed limit by more than 20 km/h but not more than 30km/h whilst driving a motor vehicle – Wyong Local Court
+Appeal Allowed – Exceed Speed limit by more than 20 km/h but not more than 30km/h whilst driving a motor vehicle – Wyong Local Court.

 1) To have his licence suspended and to have the demerit points wiped from his record; or